CaixaForum Barcelona: The building

 The building was originally commissioned as a textile factory by Casimir Casaramona i Puigcercós, and built by the famous Catalan Modernism architect Josep Puig i Cadafalch.

-Called the "Casaramona factory", it was completed in 1911, and the same year won the City Council's award for best industrial building.
+Called the Casaramona factory, it was completed in 1911, and the same year won the City Council's award for best industrial building.
 The factory closed in 1919, but reopened as a warehouse for the 1929 Barcelona International Exposition.

-In 1940, the building was used as a cavalry barracks for the Spanish Armed Police Corps, and it was used as such until "la Caixa" banking foundation bought it in 1963.
+In 1940, the building was used as a cavalry barracks for the Spanish Armed Police Corps, and it was used as such until the "la Caixa" banking foundation bought it in 1963.
 It was opened as a cultural center in February 2002.
 The building was restored prior to its opening, and a new entrance was built, designed by Japanese architect Arata Isozaki, in a process that included firing 100,000 bricks to match the original ones.

-The center, has almost three acres of exhibition space, a media library, auditorium, classrooms and a restaurant.
+The center has almost three acres of exhibition space, a media library, auditorium, classrooms and a restaurant.
 Visitors descend by escalator to the basement lobby, adorned by a Sol LeWitt mural, then rise again to the exhibition spaces on the ground floor, within the crenelated brickwork.